-Proptech refers to technologies – including hardware, software, materials and even manufacturing processes – used to create value in the real estate space.
+Proptech refers to technologies – including hardware, software, materials, and even manufacturing processes – used to create value in the real estate space.
 Proptech is a rapidly growing market, seeing an 82% increase in fundraising between 2017 and 2018 alone, pointing to the enormous potential of this sector.
-Solutions like IoT sensor technologies, SaaS data analysis platforms, and mobile apps that connect tenants with building services all generate value to different stakeholders.
+New PropTech trends and solutions like IoT sensor technologies, SaaS data analysis platforms, and mobile apps that connect tenants with building services all generate value for different stakeholders.
 Even as the ongoing COVID-19 pandemic is creating new challenges for all of these groups, Proptech is presenting itself as a welcome solution with new potential for value generation.

 For Owners & Managers

 On the building owner and manager side, Proptech helps maximize the value of building portfolios in several ways:

 - First, smart building solutions are able to generate insights into space utilization that can guide space design and allocation.
 For example, using real-time sensor data, it is possible to evaluate what kind of spaces (e.g. collaboration, concentration, or workspaces) are in high demand and to adapt floorplans accordingly.
 For example, if large meeting rooms are consistently used by groups of one or two people, subdividing the space may result in greater availability and more effective use of floor space.

 - Second, beyond redesigning spaces, utilization data can also guide managers’ leasing strategies across buildings or portfolios.
 By enabling or optimizing flexible work concepts, for example, analysis of space utilization patterns may allow building managers to eliminate or sublet entire floors or buildings that would otherwise be used at only partial capacity, generating potentially huge returns on investment.